 If your child is young enough to need a car seat, then it needs to be a safe one.
 Make sure that the car seat you choose has been deemed safe, and meets safety laws in your state.
 The seat needs to be the right size for the child and should be secured properly.
 After installing the car seat, give it a good tug to make sure it isn’t going anywhere.
 Give it a rough shake to make sure it isn’t loose.

 While your child is under two years old or weighs less than 20 pounds, their seat should be left facing the rear of the car.
 Don’t turn the seat too early.
 Check the harnesses on the seat.
 They shouldn’t be too loose or too tight.
 Give them a pull to be sure they’re firm and will keep your child in place if you have to brake hard or you are hit by another vehicle.
 If you have a new car seat, it can be a good idea to have a practice run fastening the child into it before you load it into the car to make sure you can fasten it safely and properly.
+You can also opt to get a premium car seat for your child.
+Check out how to do premium car seats and how to implement them to get a better understanding.

 Once your child has outgrown their car seat, you can swap to a booster seat.
 A booster seat pushes the child high enough to be safely held in place by the seat belt.
 Without it, a child can slip out from under the belt and be badly hurt.
 A winter coat can also cause a problem with your car seat, as the bulk of the coat will compress in a crash situation, making the harness no longer tight enough.
 Take your child’s coat off before buckling them in, and instead, make sure the car is warm enough for them without it.